-CD player repair is sometimes required in order for your CDs to play properly.
+CD player repair is sometimes required for CDs to play properly.
 However, because of the technology involved most CD drive or CD player repair should be performed by a qualified technician.

 There are no standards for players and therefore, player or drive performance or ability to read discs can vary widely.
 Some drives will be able to read discs with high error rates and some drives will not.
 Some drives can tolerate discs with some damage whereas others cannot.
 Older or bargain drives tend to have more problems with discs than many of the newer drives that are available.

-All of the above information is also applicable to DVDs and Blu-ray discs and drives.
+All the above information is also applicable to DVDs and Blu-ray discs and drives.